- How to Export Amazon Transaction Data from AMALYTIX

 - Evaluation of the data in Excel

-Export data from AMALYTIX
+How to Export Amazon Transaction Data from AMALYTIX

 In AMALYTIX, you can export almost all data that the tool collects for you as a CSV file.
 This allows individual analysis that are not shown in the tool.
 These can be customer-specific questions, for example.